-This is the first of a series of posts about our organization's experience with Azure over the 7-odd years we've been using it.
+At GSoft, we’ve been using Azure for over 7 years.
 By sharing the path we took, the mistakes we made, and the lessons we learned along the way, I hope to help others who are currently going through those same steps.

 What does a typical cloud journey look like?

 I really like this diagram from 451 Research’s Cloud Transformation Journey report.
 From my experience, it’s a pretty accurate depiction of the typical transition organizations go through, and it matches GSoft’s path to becoming a cloud-first company.

 According to the report, businesses tend to go through four major phases when moving toward a cloud-first approach.
 This journey can span several years, and some phases can be longer than others.

 To give you an idea, the timeline for GSoft’s cloud transformation looks roughly like this:

 - War and Peace: 2016 – 2018